 Have a clear idea of when you will have your mastered audio and track or album art in hand before selecting a release date.
-Oftentimes things come up in the production process so you’ll want to give yourself ample time to set up your release.
-We also highly recommend staying on cycle and releasing only on Fridays.
+Oftentimes things come up in the production process, so you’ll want to give yourself ample time to set up your release.
+We highly recommend staying on cycle and releasing only on Fridays.
 This will increase the likelihood of playlist placement.

 This is a suggested timeline with loose action items to help maximize your release.

-6 weeks before release date
+6 weeks before the release date

-- Submit release in MS
+- Submit the release in the SymphonicMS.

-4 weeks before release date
+4 weeks before the release date

 - Secure media partner to premiere release

-2 weeks before release date
+2 weeks before the release date

 - Continue sharing